eclipse-tractusx/tutorial-resources/icc-irs-challenges/ai-assistent-phase3.md

 - **Goal**: Extend the frontend from Phase 2 to:
   - Add detailed information about the submodels to the graph visualization.
+  - The submodel data can be retrieved by matching the nodeId against submodels[?].payload.catenaXId

 - **Acceptance Criteria**:
   - All criteria from Phase 2 are met.